cs4641team4summer2020/cs4641team4summer2020.github.io/lstmresults.md

 # Direct Prediction of RUL over Time with LSTM

-For this LSTM model, we used past data to directly predict the RUL.
+For this LSTM model, we used past capacity data to directly predict the RUL.
 We used a technique known as walk-forward validation.
 We train on all the capacity data up till the "current" cycle (in time steps of 3 cycles), and predict the RUL from the current cycle.
 Every time we "recieve" new data (move to the next cycle), we retrain on the new data and make a better prediction.
 Below is a graph of our predicted RUL at each cycle compared to the real value (starting from training on 60% of the cycles).
 For this model, we found that we benefitted from stacking an extra LSTM layer of 50 nodes and adding dropout layers.
-Dropout layers randomly remove a fraction of the network nodes to prevent overfitting.
+Dropout layers randomly remove a fraction (0.2) of the network nodes to prevent overfitting.
 We trained for 1000 epochs using the RMSProp optimizer.
 RMSE = 11 cycles

 ![LSTM RUL](/images/LSTM2RUL.jpg)

 It is interesting to note that the model consistently errs at about +10 above the real RUL.
 This is probably because the model is overfitting to the minute spikes in the capacity curve and overestimating future capacity.
-Also, as expected, RUL prediction seems to get better as we get closer to the RUL.
-Below is our RMSE loss over training time.
+Also, as expected, RUL prediction seems to get better as we get closer to the point of failure.
+Below we show our RMSE loss over training time.

 ![LSTM Training](/images/LSTMTraining.JPG)